MasterCloudApps-Projects/Monolith-to-Microservices-Examples/Strangler_Fig/README.md

 [![es](https://img.shields.io/badge/lang-es-yellow.svg)](https://github.com/MasterCloudApps-Projects/Monolith-to-Microservices-Examples/tree/master/Strangler_Fig/README.es.md)
 </div>

-The ``Strangler Fig`` pattern consists of the incremental and gradual migration of the specific functionalities located within the monolith to independent microservices.
+The `Strangler Fig` pattern consists of incrementally and gradually migrating specific functionalities located within the monolith to independent microservices.

 The pattern is divided into 3 steps:
 1. Monolithic application.
-Requests and functionalities are answered within it.
+Requests and functionalities are answered within the monolith.
 2. Implementation of the functionality in a new microservice.
-3. With your new implementation ready, we can migrate the requests from the monolith to the microservice.
+3. With your new implementation ready, we migrate the requests from the monolith to the microservice.

 <div align="center">

 ![alt text](3.1_strangler_fig_pattern.png)
 </div>

-We are going to apply the pattern in different examples with the three steps explained above.
+Let's apply the pattern in different examples with the three steps explained above.

 <br>

 ## **Example 1.
-Separate functionality extraction**
+Extraction of independent functionality**.
 ____________________________________________________________

-In order to perform the migration of requests and hot deployments, we must configure a reverse proxy.
-The host of our application will be: `payment.service`.
+In order to perform the migration of requests and hot deployments, we need to set up a reverse proxy.
+The host of our application is going to be: `payment.service`.

-To do this, we must add:
+To do this, we must add to:
 - Linux: `/etc/hosts`
 - Windows: `C:/Windows/System32/drivers/etc/hosts`

 The following line: `127.0.0.1 payment.service`

-We start from a monolith that contains all the logic of the application.
-The need arises to extract a separate functionality, in this case `Inventory`, to a new microservice.
+We start from a monolith that contains all the application logic.
+The need arises to extract a separate functionality, in this case ``Inventory`` to a new microservice.

 Below is an image of the initial and final state of the application after applying the pattern.